ytraiba/Yasins-Portfolio/README.md

 # Yasin's Portfolio

-The goal of this project was to create a personal website in which I could showcase my projects and recieve any requestes for freelance opportunities.
+The goal of this project was to create a personal website in which I could showcase my projects and receive any requests for freelance opportunities.
+I implemented animations using existing React libraries and scripted CSS.
+It's mobile-ready and scales to any screen size.

-## Lessons Learned

-While working on this project I learned how to:

-* Create an easily updated portfolio using React components.
-* Implement animations using exisiting React libraries and scripted CSS.
-* Create a mobile ready website that scales to any screen size.

 ## Dependencies & Libraries